 Football has seen its innovations over the years.
-However, there’s one innovation that is currently happening in football that may change the game forever.
+However, one innovation is currently happening in football that may change the game forever.
 That innovation is the RPO.

 RPO stands for Run Pass Option.
 This play is run on offense and involves the offensive lineman blocking for a run while the receivers run routes.
 The quarterback can hand the football to the running back or throw it to the wide receivers.

-The RPO is seen at all football levels and can really harm a defense if it’s not covered properly.
-In this article, we will show you how to run RPO’s and defend against them.
+The RPO is seen at all football levels and can harm a defense if it’s not covered correctly.
+This article will show you how to run RPOs and defend against them.

 What Is The RPO In Football?

 The RPO, also known as the run-pass option, was created to put the defense in conflict.
 The purpose of the RPO is to make the defense decide if they’re going to stop the run or cover the pass.
-Oftentimes, one player is singled out from the defense, which the offense is going to try to attack.
+Often, one player is singled out from the defense, which the offense will attack.

 Run Pass Options were first seen in high school football.
-Coaches like Art Briles and Chad morris started to read corners and linebackers, making throws off their decisions.
-The RPO then leaked into college football when Dana Holgorsen started to run them in West Virginia.
+Coaches like Art Briles and Chad Morris started to read corners and linebackers, making throws off their decisions.
+The RPO then leaked into college football when Dana Holgorsen began to run them in West Virginia.

 Football coaches will steal and innovate different concepts from each other.
 The simple concept of reading one player evolved into a complete system of doing the defense wrong.